-(c) Amendment of plans
+(a) Amendment of plans

 The proposed plan may be amended anytime prior to confirmation to resolve an objection.
 Such amendment must be included in an amended plan or in the order for confirmation.
 Where a timely objection has been made, the plan will not be confirmed until the objecting party has withdrawn such objection or a hearing is held or the parties reach an agreement as stipulated to in the order of confirmation.
 Where the amendment does not affect any other party in interest, a judge may confirm the plan as amended without notice or a hearing.
-Where the amendment would affect another party in interest, the plan as amended must be mailed to each affected party with a notice providing twenty-one (21) days to object to the amendment.
-If no objection is made within the time allowed, a judge may confirm the plan as amended without a hearing.
+Where the amendment would affect another party in interest, the plan as amended must be mailed to each affected party at least twenty-eight (28) days prior to the date set for hearing on confirmation of the plan with a notice providing twenty-one (21) days to object to the amendment.
+If no objection is filed and served at least seven (7) days before the date set for hearing, a judge may confirm the plan as amended without a hearing.